EliahKagan/nrr-frr/README.md

 ### What Each Command Does

+`nrr` stands for "new remote repo."
 Running `nrr RepoName` makes a remote repo `RepoName.git`.

+`frr` stands for "find remote repo."
 Running `frr RepoName` gives the URL of the repo of that name, or suggests similar repo names if there is no repo by that name.

-`frrd` is like `frr`, except that you get lots of internal information about how the guessing algorithm (for names that are not found) works, which you likely only want if you are debugging findrepo (the `frr` backend) or are just curious.
+`frrd` stands for "find remote repo (debug)." `frrd` is like `frr`, except that you get lots of internal information about how the guessing algorithm (for names that are not found) works, which you likely only want if you are debugging findrepo (the `frr` backend) or are just curious.

-### Rationale

-On Unix-like systems, `ssh SERVER newrepo REPO` and `ssh SERVER findrepo REPO` are usually sufficient, so I haven't gotten around to writing corresponding shell scripts, though I probably should.
-On Windows, it's more important to use `GIT_SSH`, because it may be set to `plink` or a command that runs `plink` with options, and `plink` uses Pageant for SSH key management.
-(This is often the *reason* Windows users use `plink` for Git; traditionally, Pageant is the easy way to cache SSH keys on Windows.)

 ### Known Bugs

+- The `.cmd` files (for Windows) require `%GIT_SSH%` to be set.
+They don't fall back to `ssh` when `%GIT_SSH%` expands to an empty string.
+This is in undesirable contrast to the shell scripts (for Unix-like systems), which do use `ssh` when `$GIT_SSH` expands to an empty string.

-- I think quoting can be improved.
-See the "TODO" comment in `frr.cmd`.
+- I think quoting can be improved in the `.cmd` files.

-- It might be better to store the domain name of the server in the Windows registry, or to fall back to accessing the registry if `%USERPROFILE%\.nrr-frr-server` is not found.
+    I think there may be a way to use `%0` instead of `frr`, where backslashes and other special characters are quoted for both the client shell (that runs this script) and the server shell (that SSH runs).
+This would correspond to the behavior of the shell scripts.

+- The name nrr-frr is clunky, though newrepo-findrepo is even worse.
+I'm holding off on changing either to anything nicer until I decide if newrepo-findrepo and nrr-frr should continue to be developed in separate repositories or joined.

+    (Note that this is not about the command names, which are fine, but just about the names of the projects/repositories.)